This guidance reflects the provisions of Part 3 of the Tax Collection and Management (Wales) Act 2016 (chapters 2 – 6).

 - WRA believes it necessary to enquire into the earlier tax return

 An enquiry cannot be opened if the return has already been the subject of a previous enquiry.
-However, if the WRA closes the enquiry and the taxpayer subsequently amends the return, the WRA may issue a further notice of enquiry if it is in relation to the amendment.
+However, if the WRA closes the enquiry and the taxpayer subsequently amends the return, the WRA may issue a further notice of enquiry but this enquiry will be limited to matters relating to or affected by the amendment.

 TCMA/1050 Scope of enquiries